OLIPLICHE/Bookstore/README.md

 # BookStore

 This website is a React and Redux app.
-It is simply an adding and removing books store.
+It is simply a store in which users can add adding and removing books.
 Thank you to the ZEPLIN website for the UI provided.
 This application works with an existing API.

 ![WebImages](./images/bookshop.png)